enkidevs/curriculum/python/functional-programming/sum-all-map-functions/all-built-in-ii.md

 ## Footnotes

 [1:Python Truthiness]
 Using the `bool` built-in function, we can check the truthiness of any object in Python.
 The truthiness rules can be examined at length in the Learn More section.
-Truthiness can be a useful shortcut when performing operations on non-boolean types.